 Aquatic Plants Vs. Semi-Submersible Plants

 You’ve probably seen aquarium setups where plants grow out of the aquarium.
 Water garden specialists often construct an aquarium maintained in this manner.
-For example, growing semi-submerged bamboo in an aquarium is popular among certain betta owners.
+For example, growing semi-submerged pennywort in an aquarium is popular among certain betta owners.

-Setting Up A Betta Fish Tank
+Setting up a Betta Fish Tank

-4. Assemble your plants and decorations.
+4. Add your plants and decorations

-Maintenance is Key
+Maintenance Is Key

 FAQs